 By Johanna Menzel

-When thinking about secretaries, most of the time outdated ideas of what it means to be a company secretary pops up in peoples mind.
+When thinking about challenges in administration work by secretaries, most of the time outdated ideas of what it means to be a company secretary pops up in peoples mind.
 However, the reality is that the role of the secretary has evolved.
 The word “secretary” itself has largely been replaced by more appropriate job titles such as “personal assistant”, “executive secretary” or “management assistant”.
 There are a lot of challenges of a secretary faced at work.

 Company secretaries are “the eyes” of the company, working around the clock, often in the background.
 They serve the needs not only of the management board, but also the employees and the customer equally.
 Without their commitment and support, the smooth functioning of the business would probably be jeopardized.